-For admission purposes, proficiency can be demonstrated by study (three to four years of university level courses, as well as experience in a country where the language is spoken), living experiences (Peace Corps, JET, others), or growing up in a household where the language is spoken.
+For admission purposes, proficiency can be demonstrated by study (three to four years of university-level courses as well as experience in a country where the language is spoken), living experiences (Peace Corps, JET, etc.), or growing up in a household where the language is spoken.

 Are specific languages required for admission?

 Applicants must demonstrate proficiency in English and one additional modern, spoken language.
 While there is not a list of specific languages for admission purposes, students should be aware of the parameters of the proficiency exam in the program: namely, students who choose to demonstrate proficiency in a language not offered by Georgetown should be aware that they must arrange their own proficiency testing once they arrive in Washington.

 Consult this list to see which language exams are offered through Georgetown.

 What language should I put down as my proficiency language on the Supplemental Data Sheet/Foreign Language Proficiency form?
 What if I speak more than one language?

 Native-speakers of English with knowledge of more than one foreign language should provide the evaluation in their strongest language, which should also be the language used to complete the graduation requirement.

 Non-native speakers of English may choose to evaluate their abilities in English on the form, or may choose another language that is not their native tongue.